datacamp-content-public/courses-sentiment-analysis-with-python-violeta-misheva/slides/chapter_1_11bedc6349d6ea75bdb16ef8a9289b1f.md

 `@script`
-The simplest way to do this in one line in Python is by using the CountVectorizer from the sklearn.feature_extractions.text library.
+How do we execute a BOW in Python?
+The simplest way to do this in one line is by using the CountVectorizer from the sklearn.feature_extractions.text library.
 CountVectorizer converts the text corpus to a sparse matrix.
 Let’s see how that works with an example.
-We will work with a sample of Amazon reviews, where we are given the score : whether the customer is happy with the product (1 if they are, 0 otherwise), and a review, which is the text.
+Throughout this lecture, we will work with a sample of Amazon reviews data, where we are given the score : whether the customer is happy with the product (1 if they are, 0 otherwise), and a review, which is the text.

 ---